Atlas Logo

 Sample details

-The TS 200 Study aims to document and describe the lifetime of someone with Tuberous Sclerosis (TSC), and to identify factors that may lead to intellectual, cognitive, and psychiatric difficulties.
-Phase one began with the recruitment of 125 children aged 0 to 16 years, living in the United Kingdom (UK) with TSC.
-In 2013, phase two marked the first follow-up, during which baseline assessments were repeated.
-Phase three followed in 2015, and most recently, in 2025, phase four involved another round of baseline assessments, due to be released soon.
-In addition to baseline assessments in phase four, TS-2000 is also conducting online focus groups and testing of a mobile app on new participants living with TSC.
+The TS 2000 Study aims to document and describe the lifetime of someone with Tuberous Sclerosis (TSC), and to identify factors that may lead to intellectual, cognitive, and psychiatric difficulties.
+Phase one (2001-2005) involved the recruitment and assessment of 125 children aged 0 to 16 years, living in the United Kingdom with TSC.
+Participants were followed up in phase two (2013-2015), three (2015-2017), and four (2023-2025).
+Phase four also involved the assessment of additional participants.

 Study design